 The Salesforce Checkbox

 A Salesforce checkbox is a field which can only be checked or unchecked.
-When configuring your connector, it is best to use the send-as values of a "1" or "TRUE" (for the Prefill connector use "true") to check the box and a "0" or "FALSE" (for the Prefill connector use "false") to leave it unchecked.
+When configuring your Salesforce Submit Connector, it is best to use the send-as values of a "1" or "TRUE" to check the box and a "0" or "FALSE" to leave it unchecked.

-If you are connecting a FormAssembly checkbox field to a Salesforce checkbox field, you will need to individually map each FormAssembly response to a unique checkbox field in Salesforce.
+For both the Submit and Prefill Salesforce Connectors, if you are connecting a FormAssembly checkbox field to a Salesforce checkbox field, you will need to individually map each FormAssembly field to a unique checkbox field in Salesforce.
 You can learn more about checkboxes and individual mapping in our video on Building a Form for Salesforce.

 When configuring field mappings for a FormAssembly multiple choice field (i.e. radio buttons, dropdown menus, lists, and checkboxes) you will need to define send-as values in your connector.
 The send-as values are the pieces of information that the connector will send over to Salesforce.